caseyscarborough/github-activity/README.md

 </script>
 ```

-The second way is by passing them in through the URL string like using a request to your page like:
+The second way, which is used by the widget, is by passing them in through the URL string using a request to your page like:
 `http://example.com/github-activity/?username=USERNAME&limit=LIMIT`.

 ```html